germanattanasio/traceability-assistant-eclipse-plugins/README.md

 8. The plugin is not digitally signed.
 Go ahead and install it anyway.
 9. Click **Yes** to make Eclipse restart itself.

+### svdlib
+In order to use the traceability discovery feature you need to install a library called [SVD](https://github.com/lucasmaystre/svdlibc).
+Once the library is installed, open a terminal and type `svd`.
+If you get `command not found`, export the library folder to your PATH.

+    export PATH=$PATH:/path/to/svdlibc/directory

+e.g: `/Users/foo/svdlibc` that way the runtime can find the svd command.

+In eclipse you may need to add the path variable in  your run configuration and include the path to `svd`as showed above.
+Follow the instructions in this [blog](http://architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.UtSw2vbVVyo)

 ## Using TRAS

 Steps to use the plugin here....